sbrl/skyliner/README.md

 function    | A function
 class       | A class
 heading     | A heading in some kind of text document (e.g. markdown)

+## Adding a new language
+To add support for a new language, go to `src/langs` and create a new file (or copy an existing one) and create a definition for the new language.
+The filename must exactly match the name of the language you're adding.

+_Skyliner_ works through a simple state machine based system.
+A file must have a default export of an object containing the different possible states the state machine can be in.
+All languages *must* at least define a "default" state, as this is the state that the engine begins in.

+States can have one or more rules defined therein as an object, where the keys are the names of the rules, and the values are the rules attached thereto.

+### Rule definition
+A rule is an object containing the following properties:

+ - `regex`: RegExp			 - Regex to match with.
+This is the only required item.
+ - `group_index`: Number	 - The index of the capturing group to use.
+By default the entire matched string is used by the Lexer.
+ - `depth_delta`: Number	 - Delta value to add to the depth in the outline tree.
+Useful for handling brackets etc. to get the hierarchy in the generated outline correct.
+ - `outline`: string		 - The type of outline item to generate.
+If not specified, no outline item will be generated.
+ - `switch_state`: string	 - The name of the alternate state to switch to.
+This will happen as soon as this item is chosen by the Lexer.